StumbleUpon is closing down and moving to Mix

 The good news is that StumbleUpon members will be able to migrate their content over to Mix so that you won’t lose what you have been sharing to StumbleUpon.

 If you want to migrate then you have until the end of June to start the migration.Join the conversation.
 Now that #StumbleUpon has closed and morphed into Mix where are you now curating content?
-Have you embraced Mix, Pocket, Flipboard, Wakelet or somewhere else?
-Leave us a comment and let us know 😉 - Click To Tweet
+Have you embraced Mix, Pocket, Flipboard?
+I suggest you use Wakelet. - Click To Tweet

 How to transfer your StumbleUpon to Mix